 Northwest FCS' investment in CoBank is in the form of Class A stock.
-The minimum required investment is 4 percent of Northwest FCS' prior year's average direct loan volume.
-In addition, Northwest FCS is required to capitalize its patronage-based participation loans sold to CoBank at 8 percent of Northwest FCS' prior 10-year average balance of such participations sold to CoBank.
+For 2021, the minimum required investment is 4 percent of Northwest FCS' prior five year trailing average direct loan volume.
+CoBank will make patronage distributions and stock retirements in March 2022.
+For 2020 and 2019, the minimum required investment was 4 percent of Northwest FCS' prior one year average direct loan volume.
+In addition, Northwest FCS is required to capitalize its patronage-based participation loans sold to CoBank at 8 percent of Northwest FCS' prior 10year average balance of such participations sold to CoBank.
 The investment in CoBank is composed of purchased stock and stock received as patronage.
 Accounting for this investment is on the cost plus allocated equities basis.
-Northwest FCS owned approximately 11 percent of the outstanding common stock of CoBank at December 31, 2020.
+Northwest FCS owned approximately 11 percent of the outstanding common stock of CoBank at December 31, 2021.
 For additional information, refer to Note 5.